anvial/juju/docs/reference/juju-cli/list-of-juju-cli-commands/attach-resource.md

     <resource name>=<resource>

-where `<resource name>` is the name from the `metadata.yaml` (`charmcraft.yaml`) file of the charm and where, depending on the type of the resource, `<resource>` can be specified as follows:
+where `<resource name>` is the name from the `metadata.yaml` (`charmcraft.yaml`) file of the charm and `<resource>` is the resource itself, which can be supplied as follows:

-- If the resource is type `file`, you can specify it by providing one of the following:
+- For a resource type `file`:

-    a.
-For a resource that has been uploaded to Charmhub: the resource revision number.
+    a. that has been uploaded to Charmhub: the resource revision number.

-    b.
-For a local resource: a path to a local file.
+    b. that is local to your machine: a path to the local file.
 Caveat: If you choose this, you will not be able to go back to using a resource from Charmhub.

-- If the resource is type `oci-image`, you can specify it by providing one of the following:
+- For a resource type `oci-image`:

-    a.
-For a resource that has been uploaded to Charmhub: the resource revision number.
+    a. that has been uploaded to Charmhub: the resource revision number.

-	b.
-For a local resource: the path to the local `json` or `yaml` file that contains the details for your private OCI image (OCI image path, username, password, etc.).
+	b. that is local to your machine: a path to the local `json` or `yaml` file that contains the details for your private OCI image (local image path, username, password, etc.).
 	Caveat: If you choose this, you will not be able to go back to using a resource from Charmhub.

     c.
 For a resource that has been uploaded to a public OCI registry: a link to the public OCI image.
 	Caveat: If you choose this, you will not be able to go back to using a resource from Charmhub.